medic/medic-docs/configuration/contact-summary.md

 - `width` is how wide out of 12 the field should be shown.
 Common values are 12 for full width, 6 for half width, or 3 for quarter width.
 - `translate` (defaults to false) is whether or not to translate the value, eg: `{ label: "contact.sex", value: "label.male", translate: true }`
 - `context` (optional) is for providing translation context for complex values.
+- `icon` is the name of the icon to display beside this field which is defined through the Configuration > Icons page.
 - `filter` (optional) is the name of the display filter to apply to the value, eg: `{ value: '2005-10-09', filter: 'age' }` will render as "11 years".
 Common filters are: `age`, `phone`, `weeksPregnant`, `relativeDate`, `relativeDay`, `fullDate`, `simpleDate`, `simpleDateTime`, `lineage`, `resourceIcon`.
 For the complete list of filters, and more details on what each does, check out the code in [`medic-webapp/static/js/filters` dir](https://github.com/medic/medic-webapp/tree/master/static/js/filters).